Shockwave Therapy Perth

 Now available at Kinima Physio

-At Kinima Physio, we’re proud to offer Radial Shockwave Therapy as part of our evidence-based approach to helping people recover from persistent pain, tendon injuries, and musculoskeletal conditions.
-This non-invasive treatment can accelerate healing, reduce pain, and help you get back to doing the things you love.
+At Kinima Physio, we’re proud to offer Radial Shockwave Therapy as part of our evidence-based approach to treating persistent pain, tendon injuries, and hard-to-shift musculoskeletal conditions.
+This non-invasive treatment can help stimulate tissue healing, reduce pain, and support your return to everyday activity.

 What is Shockwave Therapy?

-Shockwave Therapy uses high-energy sound waves (not electrical shocks!) to stimulate blood flow, tissue regeneration, and the body’s natural healing response.
-It’s particularly effective in chronic conditions or scar tissue that haven’t responded well to other forms of treatment.
+Shockwave Therapy uses high-energy acoustic sound waves (not electrical shocks) to stimulate blood flow, tissue regeneration, and the body’s natural healing response.

 Conditions We Commonly Treat with Shockwave Therapy